shawnsyms/revival-survival/README.md

 ## Assessment

 <ul>
-    <li><strong>Data visualization:</strong> I believe I've done a reasonably good job bringing the data to life using visualization best practices and attempting to conform to the Polaris style system.</li>
+    <li><strong>Data visualization:</strong> I believe I've done a reasonably good job bringing the data to life using visualization best practices and attempting to conform to the Polaris style system whilst doing so.</li>
     <li><strong>Predictive modeling:</strong> TBD</li>
-    <li><strong>Naloxone locator:</strong> There are a number of improvements necessary for this app.
+    <li><strong>Overdose resource locator:</strong> There are a number of improvements necessary for this app.
 It relies on geolocation via IP, which is not sufficiently accurate.
 In fact, many of the geo-coordinates seem inaccurate; this initial release could be considered a proof of concept.
 It's also currently deployed via Jupyter Notebook, which is insufficient in terms of reach.
 As a next step, it should be re-written in a combination of Javascript and python and deployed for online access using Heroku or a similar platform.
 This will add ease of use and drastically increase location accuracy.
 </ul>